rdingwall/elmah-contrib-webapi/README.md

 # Release History / Changelog

+### 1.0.6.0 - June 2, 2013
+Removed Elmah from NuGet dependency list -- we only need Elmah.CoreLibrary.
+(Thanks @DavidDeSloovere).

 ### 1.0.5.0 - March 25, 2013
 Patch from shchahrykovich to not throw a NullReferenceException in the event that HttpContext.Current.ApplicationInstance is null (pull request #3).